keita-sa/classification-of-cancer-dataset/README.md

 Statistical learning is performed using feature values such as cancer radius and surface textures, enabling predictions to be made for unknown data, such as whether it is malignant.

+## Result
+In this example, 8 out of 171 were found to be wrong.
+Since the accuracy seems to be quite high, it seems that there were good features to begin with and the classification problem was not that difficult.

 </br>